DemonicTricycle/DemonicTricycle-ELECH309/docs/testing.md

 Testing showed that the robot's speed was corresponding to the programmed speed (complying with the characteristics, which can be found in the [Project page](/project)).

 ## Target Distance
-From the first test, target distance was observed to be accurate (wihtin margins of ~1cm).
+From the first test, target distance was observed to be accurate within defined margins.

 ## Pivot Accuracy
 Testing found out that the pivot movement were usually overshot by 1 to 3 degrees.
 It allowed for fine-tuning the motor regulation regarding pivot, in order to acheive accurate turning.